For the full experience please download a modern browser. Click here to find a modern browser or discuss with your IT department.

 Terms and Conditions for Successful Applicants

-These terms and conditions (Terms) set out the terms that will apply to any grant agreed between Te Pou and a recipient (Recipient) through the Grants Portal.
+These terms and conditions (Terms) set out the terms that will apply to any grant agreed between Te Pou and a Recipient through the Grants Portal.
 Details of individual grants, approved by Te Pou and accepted by the Recipient, will be stored on the Grants Portal as a numbered successful application (the Successful Application).
 The Successful Application will include the grant’s purpose, type, value, and timeframes for reporting.

 The grant must be spent in accordance with these Terms and the Successful Application.